USA Coalition versus Russia-China Coalition

 • Population.
 The population size of a country impacts the Market Size of International Trade (Exports and Imports) and even FDI, but it also impacts the military capabilities of a country in terms of the army size, which could be critical in long wars.

 • GDP.
-The GDP of a country reflects the economic level of a country, which impacts the consumption, standard of living and development of a country in any field, such as advanced technology and science, and advanced weapons.
+The GDP of a country reflects the economic level of a country, which impacts the consumption, standard of living and development of a country in any field, such as advanced technology and science and advanced weapons.

-Chart of Sanctions against Russia
+Map 2.
+Sanctions against Russia

-Charts of Religion by Coalition
+Map 3.
+Religion by Coalition

-Table Colonies - Sorted by a-b
+Table 4.
+Colonies, Sorted by a-b

 Note: NATO does not cover Colonies and Dependent Territories

-USA Coalition
+Appendix I. USA Coalition

-Table of Geopolitical Position Indicators and Crucial Country Indicators - USA Coalition - Sorted by Population
+Table of Geopolitical Position Indicators and Crucial Country Indicators: USA Coalition, Sorted by Population

 Note: NATO does not cover Colonies and Dependent Territories

-Table Colonies - Sorted by Sovereign Country
+Table of Colonies, Sorted by Sovereign Country

+Appendix II.
 Russia-China Coalition

-Table of Geopolitical Position Indicators and Crucial Country Indicators - Russia-China Coalition - Sorted by Population
+Table of Geopolitical Position Indicators and Crucial Country Indicators: Russia-China Coalition, Sorted by Population

-Not Voted serves de-facto as Against the USA Coalition or as Favour to Russia-China Coalition, depending on the nature of the vote.
+Note, Not Voted serves de-facto as Against the USA Coalition or as Favour to Russia-China Coalition, depending on the nature of the vote.
 Likely that a "secret vote" would have revealed the true position without the fear of pressure.

-Table of Geopolitical Position Indicators and Crucial Country Indicators - 'On the Fence' - Sorted by Population
+Table of Geopolitical Position Indicators and Crucial Country Indicators: 'Sitting On the Fence' Countries, Sorted by Population

 Dr. Ziva Rozen-Bakher

-Researcher in Risks for Foreign Direct Investment (FDI) and International Trade
+Dr. Ziva Rozen-Bakher - A Researcher in International Relations with a Focus on Security, Political and Economic Risks for Foreign Direct Investment (FDI) and International Trade

 https://www.rozen-bakher.com/